-Welcome to the Hosanna Internship Program, where our objective is to teach you everything we know about regenerative farming and set you on a path to develop and explore your own passions and desires in the fields of farming, regenerative agriculture, agri-tourism, market gardening and so much more.
+Welcome to the Hosanna Internship Program, where our goal is to teach you everything we know about regenerative farming and set you on a path to develop and explore your own passions and desires in the fields of farming, regenerative agriculture, agri-tourism, market gardening and so much more.
 You will come away with a season (or two) of exposure to all of our various sustainable farming and agri-tourism operations.
 Work right alongside our team and other volunteers who are just as passionate and curious as yourself and take home an experience that can’t be found in books, documentaries or lectures (although we have those for you too!).

 Every year we have 3 seasonal intakes for our 3-month internship program, being August (Spring), November (Summer) & February (Autumn).
 You will need to apply in writing by the application closing date for the season you wish to join us in.
 We have space for 6 interns each season and the opportunity to extend your stay for a 2nd season may be offered to exceptional participants.

 During your internship you will work in most, if not all, of the following operations here at Hosanna;